carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - You can create upto 5 VPC per Region by default (soflimit, it can be extended)
 - Default VPC vs Custom VPC
   - Default VPC is user friendly, allowing you to immediately deploy instances.
-  - All subnets in a default VPC have a route out to the internet.
+  - All subnets in a default VPC are public (have a route out to the internet).
   - Each EC2 instance has both a public and private IP address.
   - In case it is delated, it can be recovered.
 But, try not to delete it.
 - Auto assigning a public IP Address is turned off by default, this will need to be updated if you want a public subnet.